 The Bergamasco Sheepdog is a rare breed that hails from the cold and snowy regions of the Italian Alps.
 These dogs have shaggy coats with thick, flat flocks to protect them from the harsh mountain climates.

-Bergs have their origin as herding dogs and have helped farmers in herding livestock, especially sheep.
+Bergamasco Sheepdogs, or Bergs, have origins as herding dogs and have helped farmers in herding livestock, especially sheep.

 Unlike other mop dogs, Bergamascos’ coats come in three layers to help them survive the harsh climate and predator attacks.
 The undercoat is made of short, slick hair, while the other consists of long, wiry hair.
 The topcoat is long and curly, making the dog look like a mop.

 Despite their mop-like coat, these dogs can regulate their temperature during warm and cold seasons.
 Their shaggy coats fall over their face, covering their eyes.
-As a Bergamasco parent, you should not worry about its coat covering the eyes.
+As a Bergamasco parent, you should not worry about its coat covering the eyes; the dogs evolved that way for a reason!
 The coat protects these dogs from snow blindness.

 Bergs are intelligent, independent, and family-friendly.
-They’re good to train and will pick commands easily.
-Their gray-to-black coats make them look dirty.
-However, coloring helps the dog blend with the Alps’ rocky surroundings.
+They’re a treat to train, and will pick up on commands easily.
+Their gray-to-black coats make them look dirty, but the coloring helps the dog blend with the Alps’ rocky surroundings.

-If you’re worried about how to groom this dog, Bergamasco’s matted flocks of fur occur naturally and hardly require maintenance.
-The mop-like looks occur between its second and fifth years.
+If you’re worried about how to groom this dog, don’t worry – the Bergamasco’s matted flocks of fur occur naturally and hardly require any maintenance.
+The mop-like looks develop between the dog’s second and fifth years.
 Bergs can live up to 15 years, making them ideal for dog parents who prefer breeds with a long lifespan.

 If you ask dog enthusiasts about dogs that look like a mop, they’re likely to mention the Komondor.
 These dogs have long cords that develop naturally throughout their body.
 If you encounter this dog for the first time, you may mistake it for a walking mop.
 The dog has fabulous dreadlocks that are soft to the touch.

-Because the Hungarian sheepdogs are guard dogs in nature, they are independent and good at protecting their families.
+Because these Hungarian sheepdogs are guard dogs naturally, they are independent and good at protecting their families.
 However, their guarding instincts make them suspicious of strangers.
-If you’re raising this dog breed, you should start its training programs at an early age.
+If you’re raising this dog breed, you should start its training programs at an early age to avoid trouble with the neighbors later!

-Socialize this dog with family members and other dog breeds from an early age.
+Socialize this dog with family members and other dog breeds as a puppy, and continue the socialization throughout his life.
 Your dog may be stubborn and challenging to train, but with a professional trainer, it can learn and become a good family dog.

-Komondor is a working dog and requires plenty of exercise.
-It’s also a good choice for experienced pet parents with older children.
+A Komondor is a working dog and requires plenty of exercise.
+The breed is a good choice for experienced pet parents with older children.
 Ensure you have ample space at home where your dog can play around.
 Their intertwining locks require regular maintenance to ensure your dog doesn’t end up with thick matted fur.

 Like Komondors, Pulis hail from Hungary and have a rich history as herding dogs.
 These dogs look similar to their close cousins, Komondors, but they’re small and have thinner cords.
 Their mop-like coats range in color; black, silver, and white.
 Their thinner cords form naturally as the dog grows to maturity.